nistorsergiu2112/MyReads-app/README.md

 # MyReads app

-MyReads is a simple book management app that was built in Udacity Front-End Nanodegree Program.
+MyReads is a simple book management app.

 ## Instructions